-Annually, parents/guardians will be notified information regarding district high school requirements and how each requirement satisfies or does not satisfy the subject matter requirements for admission to the California State University or the University of California; and a complete list of career and technical education courses offered by the district that satisfy the subject matter requirements of admission to the California State University and the University of California, and which of the specific college admission requirements these courses satisfy.
+- 1. Information about district high school graduation requirements and how each requirement satisfies or does not satisfy the subject matter requirements for admission to the California State University and the University of California - 2.
+A complete list of career technical education courses offered by the district that satisfy the subject matter requirements for admission to the California State University and the University of California, and which of the specific college admission requirements these courses satisfy